Mesnero/ros2_sdk/README.md

 # ROS2 PTYHON SDK

-A Python SDK for the ROS2 API (link to github repo), providing methods for sending velocity, position, effort, and trajectory commands over TCP or UNIX domain sockets.
+A Python SDK for the [ROS2 API](https://github.com/Mesnero/ros2-api), providing methods for sending velocity, position, effort, and trajectory commands over TCP or UNIX domain sockets.
 The SDK uses MessagePack for serialization and RxPY for reactive feedback and state streams.

+Please refer to the [ROS2 API](https://github.com/Mesnero/ros2-api) for a more in depth explanation about message structures and the protocols.

 ## Features